ieee-ceda-datc/datc-rdf-Metrics4ML/README.md

 METRICS2.1 has its roots in the original METRICS1.0 (DAC-2000 and ISQED-2001 papers; Dr. Stefanus Mantik's Ph.D. thesis;
 and the MARCO Gigascale Silicon Research Center's "Calibrating Achievable Design" thrust).
 Updates to a METRICS2.0 metrics dictionary were made by the UCSD CSE 249B seminar class in Fall 2018.
 We thank Roger Carpenter, Colin Holehouse, Siddhartha Nath, Tuck-Boon Chan, Jiajia Li, Mohamed Shalan and the Efabless team for their inputs toward defining a more complete and stable METRICS2.1 scope and naming.
-Improvements to metrics naming, reporting and messaging, and extraction in The OpenROAD Project have been contributed by Abdelrahman Hosny, Vitor Bandeira, Matt Liberty, Mehdi Saligane, Wenbo Duan, Seungwon Kim, Indira Iyer, and numerous tool developers.
+Improvements to metrics naming, reporting and messaging, and extraction in The OpenROAD Project have been contributed by Abdelrahman Hosny, Vitor Bandeira, Matt Liberty, Mehdi Saligane, Wenbo Duan, Ravi Varadarajan, Seungwon Kim, Indira Iyer, and numerous tool developers.

 ## FAQs
 1. Q. Where can I find the version name of the tool to reproduce the experiments?